 The Landing Cove at Anacapa offers some of the best water activities in the park.
-With its clear water and healthy kelp forests, you can experience fantastic swimming and snorkeling.
+The cove has clear water and healthy kelp forests.
+You can experience fantastic swimming and snorkeling.
 A modesty structure allows passengers to change clothes out of view.
 The landing cove is where the park’s Anacapa Live underwater video program is presented on Wednesdays in the Spring and Summer.

 Anacapa is home to two plant species that are found nowhere else on the planet.
 It also shares 20 endemic species with the other islands in the chain.

 Frenchy’s Cove is currently closed due to trail washout.
-Frenchy’s is an isolated gem, pristine in its ruggedness.
-There are no facilities or potable water on this part of the island.
-Therefore, visitors must come prepared with drinking water for the day.
+Pristine in its ruggedness, Frenchy’s is an isolated gem, There are no facilities or potable water on this part of the island so visitors must come prepared with drinking water for the day.
 Camping is not permitted in this area.

 The lighthouse on Anacapa was built in 1932.
 This was the last west coast lighthouse to be constructed.
-The other builds on the est end accompanied the light house.
-These strucrtures are built in the Missions Reveal style.
-These auxiliary buildings are still used as park housing facilities for rangers and researchers.
+The other buildings on the east end of the island accompanied the light house.
+These structures are built in the Missions Reveal style.
+These auxiliary buildings are still used as park, housing facilities for rangers and researchers.

 A total of 265 plants varieties exist on this small island.
 The Anacapa Deer Mouse is endemic to the island.

 Sea Conditions Advisory

 The Landing Cove at Anacapa Island is more affected by sea conditions, due to its size and orientation.
 Much more than other landing sites of the Park.
 Island Packers anticipates making landing on all scheduled trip.
 However, landing decisions can frequently only be made on-site by vessel captains.
 As such, Island Packers does not guarantee landing at Anacapa Island.
 In the event a scheduled landing trip is unable to land, passengers will have ticket costs prorated.

 January – April